top of page

 Step 7: Think Long-Term

 Great pool design isn’t trendy.
-Its timeless.
+It’s timeless.
+Ask yourself:

 • Will this material age well?